 Field Notes

-Field Notes: Generational Firms
+Generational Firms

 The social pressures of VC are interesting and definitely makes generational firms the default.
 I believe it takes greater emotional and intellectual awareness to go against the grain and realize that one does NOT want to build a generational firm.